 Fog is considered force majeure which means that the passenger is not eligible for cash compensation per EC 261/2004.
 Rerouting and duty to care still apply, however.

-The reader could have requested FlyBe to bofly ok him on the earliest possible (not necessarily theirs) service to Paris but chose to take Eurostar instead that was likely sound choice to get to the destination on time.
+The reader could have requested FlyBe to bofly ok him on the earliest possible (not necessarily theirs) service to Paris but chose to take Eurostar instead that was likely the sound choice to get to the destination on time.
 FlyBe has refunded the ticket.

 I would try to find out what costs the travel insurance that the reader has covers.
 Some may cover rerouting costs like what was occurred here while many would not.
-Difficult to tell without reading through the policy using magnifying glass.
+Difficult to tell without reading through the policy using a magnifying glass.

 Lufthansa has reimbursed train tickets during their strikes, but doubt that this would apply here.
-Best course of action is to explore if the travel insurance would cover the out of pocket costs involved getting to Paris.
+Best course of action is to explore if the travel insurance would cover the out of pocket costs involved in getting to Paris.

 Sometimes it is better to make an alternate plan, just like the reader did, if getting to the destination is very important.
 FlyBe would have eventually got him there but likely too late for the reader.